“How do you do it ?” – Culture – Health Program

 • For the exhibition “UNIVERSAL HEALTHCARE PRELUDE – Institutional Lives” by Florian Fouché, teenagers from Espace Ados collaborated with illustrator Jeanne Bouillard and offered a guided tour for users of Espace Jeunes Adultes.

-• For Hedwig Houben’s exhibition, young adults from EJA will collaborated with Sabine Teyssonneyre and offered a guided tour for users of Espace Ados.
+• For the exhibition “The Untamable Hand” by Hedwig Houben, young adults from EJA collaborated with illustrator Sabine Teyssonneyre and offered a guided tour for users of Espace Ados.

-• For Orla Barry’s exhibition, adults of Espace Mogador will collaborate with an invited illustrator and will offer a guided tour for users of Espace Ados and EJA.
+• For the exhibition “Sherperd Heart” by Orla Barry, adults of Espace Mogador collaborated with illustrator Jérémy Piningre and offered a guided tour for users of Espace Ados and EJA.

 By placing at the heart of the project the participants’ appropriation of the art center space and the practices of invited artists, “How Do You Do It?” brings participants’ voices into the narratives shared with audiences throughout the exhibitions.
 It questions institutional discourse and so-called legitimate knowledge about artworks, as well as the expected roles and functions of art professionals and visitors.